brittanymorrisdesign/Homework-11/README.md

 # Homework-11
 Node.js and ES6+

+# Objective
-Objective: An application that can be used to write, save, and delete notes.
+An application that can be used to write, save, and delete notes.
 This application will use an express backend and save and retrieve note data from a JSON file.

 Deployed app: https://salty-forest-70625.herokuapp.com  <br/> Github Page: https://brittanymorrisdesign.github.io/Homework-11